One of the questions we get asked the most here at Prim & Prep is how to grow a thick, attractive beard.

 So that is exactly what we’re going to do here.

-We’ll look at all of the different methods to straighten your beard, talk you through the steps, the pros and the cons of each one, and help you decide which one is best for you and your beard.
+We’ll look at all of the different methods on how to straighten your beard, talk you through the steps, the pros and the cons of each one, and help you decide which one is best for you and your beard.

 Use the table of contents below to jump to the sections most important to you.